ghoomfrog/silili/vocabulary.md

 - *nuki* is a vertical sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.
 - *wiw* is a forward-pointing index doing a twirling gesture.
 - *pampa* is a version of the upward "tiny" hand gesture where the index and thumb are very spread.
-- *tiw* is pretending to dust something off the shoulder opposite to the hand.
+- *tiws* is pretending to dust something off the shoulder opposite to the hand.
 - *siki* is a backward hand doing a "scissors" gesture.
 - *sakaka* is pretending to shake a bottle back and forth.